bigsmoke/pg_cmd_queue/README.md

 often be the simplest.
 See the [`test__pg_cmd_queue()` procedure](#procedure-test__pg_cmd_queue) for a full example.

-When creating your own `_queue_cmd` tables or views, you may add additional columns of your own, _after_ the columns that are specified by the `_<cmd_type>_queue_cmd_template` that you choose to use.
+When creating your own `_cmd` tables or views, you may add additional columns of your own, _after_ the columns that are specified by the `_<cmd_type>_queue_cmd_template` that you choose to use.
 Note that your custom column names are _not_ allowed to start with `queue_` or `cmd_`.